 Specific functions of the department include: incident command and control; fire suppression; emergency medical services and ambulance support; technical rescue; hazardous materials identification, containment, and stabilization; fire prevention and code compliance; ignitable and reactive waste site inspections; fire investigations and inspections; corrective and preventive maintenance of life safety fire protection systems; acceptance and operational assurance testing of life safety fire protection systems; and operability assurance of respiratory protection equipment.

-All emergency response personnel meet the requirements of NFPA 1001, Fire Fighter Professional Qualifications, as a minimum, and National Wildfire Coordinating Group (NWCG) Wildland Firefighter II, National Red Card qualifications.
+All emergency response personnel meet the requirements of NFPA 1001, Fire Fighter II Professional Qualifications, as a minimum, National Wildfire Coordinating Group Wildland Firefighter II, National Red Card qualifications and NFPA 471/472 Professional Qualifications to Hazardous Materials Incidents Standards at the Operations Level.

 The HFD Hazardous Materials Response Team personnel meet the NFPA 471 and 472, Professional Qualifications for Responders to Hazardous Materials Incidents Standards at the Technician Level.
 Team personnel have also been trained to respond to military chemical and biological hazards incidents and trench rescue.

 Technical rescue personnel have been trained to perform confined space and low and high angle rope rescues.

 Emergency medical responders are trained to the EMT level and/or Paramedic level and paramedics are available to respond to the emergency medical needs of the site population on a 24-hour basis.

-The Hanford Fire Department has four program elements: the Operations Division, the Fire Systems Testing and Maintenance Division, the Managerial and Administration division, and the Fire Prevention Division.
+The Hanford Fire Department has five program elements: the Operations Division, the Fire Systems Testing and Maintenance Division, the Support Services division, and the Fire Prevention Division, and the Training and Certifications Division.

 The Operations Division is responsible for fire suppression, hazardous materials response, emergency medical response, and special rescue support activities, and operates on a 24-hour a day, 3-platoon work schedule in three strategically located fire stations.

 The Fire Systems Testing and Maintenance Division is responsible for the functional testing, inspection, and preventive and repair maintenance activities for Hanford Site fire alarm and suppression systems to meet National Fire Protection Association (NFPA) and Department of Energy (DOE) standards and requirements.
 In addition, this element performs annual inspection of site fire extinguishers, provides emergency response backup for suppression, ambulance and hazardous materials response support, and maintains all firefighter training certifications.